UNC Wilmington Seahawks: Baseball

-UNC Wilmington won the Colonial Athletic Association's automatic bid to play in the NCAA regional playoffs in 2004, 2006, 2012, and 2015.
+UNC Wilmington won the Colonial Athletic Association's automatic bid to play in the NCAA regional playoffs in 2004, 2006, 2012, 2015, 2023 and 2024.
 In addition, the program received at-large bids to the NCAA Tournament in 2003, 2008 and 2016.
 UNCW set a Colonial Athletic Association record with four consecutive 40-win seasons from 2003–06 and set a school record with 44 victories in 2008, including a 21-game winning streak.
 The rich heritage of UNCW baseball began when the Seahawks captured the NCJAA 1961 and 1963 National Championships.
 The Seahawks have sent over 90 players to play professionally.
 UNCW has hosted the Colonial Athletic Association baseball tournament at Brooks Field eight consecutive years and 10 times overall.

 Men's basketball

 The UNC Wilmington basketball program moved to Division I in 1976-77.
 In 1984, the Seahawks joined the ECAC-South Conference (also known as the Colonial Athletic Association).
 In their first conference home game at Trask Coliseum the Seahawks defeated George Mason.
 The first appearance in a Colonial Athletic Association championship game came in 1987, just their third season of league play that saw them finish the regular season in 2nd place.
 UNCW appeared in three more Colonial Athletic Association title games (1989, 1996, 1998) before capturing their first championship in 2000 with a 57-47 win over Richmond.
 UNCW won the title again in 2006 by beating Hofstra, 78-67.

 The Seahawks’ first votes in any Top 25 poll came early in the 1992-93 season.
-Other notable wins that captured the attention of pollsters included roads wins at Miami(FL) and NC State (96-84).
+Other notable wins that captured the attention of pollsters included road wins at Miami (FL) and NC State (96-84).
 The first appearance in post-season play came in 1998 when they were selected for the NIT.
 They played again in the NIT in 2001.

 Postseason Play

-UNCW has made six appearances in the NCAA Tournament (2000, 2003, 2004, 2006, 2016, 2017), two in the NIT (1998, 2001), and one in the CIT (2015).
+UNCW has made six appearances in the NCAA Tournament (2000, 2002, 2003, 2006, 2016, 2017), two in the NIT (1998, 2001), one in the CIT (2015) and one in the CBI (2022) in which the Seahawks won the CBI Championship.

-Their first trip in 2000 they lost to the #2 seed Cincinnati, 64-47.
+In their first trip in 2000 they lost to the #2 seed Cincinnati, 64-47.
 In their second appearance in 2002, the 13th seeded Seahawks shocked the 4th seeded University of Southern California Trojans with a 93-89 overtime win.
 They were defeated by that year's tournament runner-up Indiana in the second round, 76-66.
 In 2003, they lost to Maryland on a last-second basket.
 Ironically, their close call losses in the tournaments for both seasons came at the hands of the two participants in the 2002 National Championship Game.